Prospective: Information for the User

 Consult your doctor or pharmacist before starting to take Citalopram Sandoz.

-Consult your doctor, even if any of the circumstances mentioned above have occurred at any time.
+Consult your doctor, even if any of the above circumstances have occurred to you at some point.

 Some patients with manic-depressive illness may enter a manic phase.
-This is characterized by unusual and rapid changes in ideas, excessive joy, and excessive physical activity.
+This is characterized by a change in ideas that is uncommon and rapid, disproportionate joy, and excessive physical activity.
 If you experience this, contact your doctor.

-Symptoms such as restlessness or difficulty sitting or staying upright (akathisia) may also occur during the first weeks of treatment.
+Symptoms such as restlessness or difficulty sitting or standing (akathisia) may also occur during the first few weeks of treatment.
 Inform your doctor immediately if you experience these symptoms.

-Special information related to your disease
+Special information related to your illness

 In the treatment of anxiety disorder, it usually takes 2 to 4 weeks before any improvement is observed.

-At the beginning of treatment, some patients may experience an increase in anxiety, which disappears with continued treatment.
+disappears with continued treatment.
 Therefore, it is very important that you follow your doctor's instructions exactly and do not interrupt treatment or change the dose without consulting your doctor.

-Thoughts of suicide and worsening of your depression or anxiety disorder
+Suicidal thoughts and worsening of your depression or anxiety disorder

-You would be more likely to have these thoughts:
+You would be more likely to have these types of thoughts:

 Children and adolescents